ukwa/ukwa-pywb/docs/configuration.md

 - `REDIS_URL` -- A Redis url (eg. `redis://redis:6379/0`) pointing to a Redis instances for use with the [Single-Concurrent Lock](locks.md) system.

-- `SESSION_LOCK_INTERVAL` -- a custom internval to override the concurrent-lock timeout.
+- `TEST_SESSION_LOCK_INTERVAL` -- a custom interval to override the concurrent-lock timeout, designed for testing only.
 See [Single-Concurrent Lock](locks.md) for more details.

-- `LOCKS_USERNAME` and `LOCKS_PASSWORD` -- If set, provide Basic Auth access restrictions to all session locks operations.
+- `LOCKS_AUTH` -- If set to `username:password`, provides Basic Auth access restrictions to all session locks operations.
 See [Single-Concurrent Lock](locks.md) for more details.

 ### Configuration Format